 Radon is a radioactive gas.
 It has no taste, colour or smell.
 It is formed in the ground by the radioactive decay of uranium which is present in all rocks and soils.
 You cannot see it, smell it or taste it.
 It can only be measured with special detectors.

 The Building Regulations require the installation of radon preventive measures to minimise the level of radon in new homes.

 The World Health Organisation has categorised radon as a carcinogen, in the same group as asbestos and tobacco smoke.
-In Ireland, up to 250 cases of lung cancer each year are linked to exposure to radon.
+In Ireland, approximately 300 cases of lung cancer each year are linked to exposure to radon.
 Smoking and radon work together with the result that smokers are at much greater risk of developing radon related lung cancer than non-smokers.
 There is no scientific evidence linking radon with any other types of respiratory illnesses or other cancers.

 Radon can enter a building from the ground through small cracks in floors and through gaps around pipes or cables.
 Buildings in some parts of the country are more likely to have a radon problem.
 These parts of the country are called High Radon Areas.
 You can check our interactive map to see whether a building is in a High Radon Area.
 Outside radon is diluted to very low levels.

 The acceptable level, or Reference Level, for homes and schools in Ireland is 200 becquerel per cubic metre (Bq/m3).
 For workplaces the Reference Level is 300 Bq/m3.